-Visual Editor: this is an editor used in creating new contents within WordPress website it uses the WYSIWYG.
+Visual Editor: this is an editor used in creating new content within the WordPress website it uses the WYSIWYG.
 This is the type of editor used in WordPress that can be used to create, edit and publish websites without writing a single line of code.
-The WordPress visual editor has a word processing interface like the Microsoft word that can be used to create, edit, modify and build web pages.
+The WordPress visual editor has a word processing interface like Microsoft word that can be used to create, edit, modify and build web pages.

-Array: Array is a term used in a programming language which represents a variable that can hold more than one value.
+Array: Array is a term used in a programming language that represents a variable that can hold more than one value.
 In WordPress, arrays are used arrays to create functions in PHP which is the programming language in which WordPress is built.

-Atom: Atom is used to distribute content in XML which can be used by Feed readers or aggregators to distribute content to third party applications.
+Atom: Atom is used to distribute content in XML which can be used by Feed readers or aggregators to distribute content to third-party applications.

 Class: This refers to a group of CSS (Cascading Style Sheets) formats that can be used along with any HTML element.

-Developer: a person who is primarily responsible for the design, implementation and modification of computer software.
+Developer: a person who is primarily responsible for the design, implementation, and modification of computer software.

-Framework: A framework can be called the skeleton of a website that aid in the development of new themes and update of existing ones.
+Framework: A framework can be called the skeleton of a website that aid in the development of new themes and updates of existing ones.
 It also provides the support structure between the WordPress core files and the main WordPress files.

-GitHub: this is a community of web developers of all levels; beginners, intermediate and professionals.
+GitHub: This is a community of web developers of all levels; beginners, intermediate, and professionals.
 Where they can work and upload their codes or related articles for others to learn and make contributions remotely.

 Hack: this refers to a small set of instructions with the characteristics of Plugin API extensions that are written to redefine and or broaden the functionalities of the software.